henkall/OMVPPB/README.md

 - Install the plugin throug the plugin section in the web gui.

 # OBS
-This plugin is only been tested on a clean install and I don't take any responsiblility for any dataloss you are having.
+This plugin has only been tested on a clean install and I don't take any responsiblility for any dataloss you are having.

 # Warning
 If already using Tautulli from github don't enable Tautulli in this plugin.<br>